mihaiionescu/osx-yosemite-setup-guide/terminal/bash.md

     * Choose **Window** tab.
     * From the **Background** section, click on **Colour & Effects**.
     * Set the **Opacity** option to 75%
-    * Close the Preferences windows.
+    * Close the Preferences windows & restart the app.

 #### Piperita